For Coaches and Staff

 Pre-season team/parent meetings (Link)

 All head coaches are required to host a pre-season parent information meeting.
 There are many great benefits to holding this meeting.
 An outline for a pre-season parent meeting is included as an attachment.
 Use the outline as a guide and add items for your meeting agenda.
-Parents want to know your plan for the program and their student so give this important meeting the time and attention it deserves.
+Parents want to know your plan for the program and their students, so give this important meeting the time and attention it deserves.
 Be sure to highlight punch cards with your parents.

 To be a volunteer coach, the following must take place.